-The maps are divided into six categories:
+The maps are divided into the following categories:

 Alan Krupnick, RFF Senior Fellow and Director of CEEP